jmlarson1/mytemplate/README.md

-* The repository shall be setup so that coverage of all code in python packages can be determined as a single coverage result with coverage results published as [GitHub Action artifacts](https://github.com/jared321/mytemplate/actions/runs/5979755793). and via coverage web server interfaces (e.g.,[Coveralls](https://coveralls.io/github/jared321/mytemplate)).
+* The repository shall be setup so that coverage of all code in python packages can be determined as a single coverage result with coverage results published as [GitHub Action artifacts](https://github.com/jared321/mytemplate/actions/runs/5979755793). and via coverage web server interfaces (e.g., [Coveralls](https://coveralls.io/github/jared321/mytemplate)).
 * The repository shall be setup so that tested distributions of all python packages are available as [GitHub Action artifacts](https://github.com/jared321/mytemplate/actions/runs/5979755793).